 Scope 3 Reporting

-LUPC and its UKUPC partners provide Scope 3 reports based on the Higher Education Supply Chain Emissions Tool (HESCET).
-This tool is owned centrally by HEPA and is managed by its Scope 3 Working Group, which comprises of staff from UK consortia and its member institutions.
-Our Data Analyst, is responsible for implementing the annual updates to the tool and is actively involved in developing and presenting improvements.
+LUPC and its UKUPC partners provide Scope 3 supply chain emission reports based on the Higher Education Supply Chain Emissions Tool (HESCET).
+This tool is owned centrally by HEPA and is managed by its Scope 3 Working Group made up of staff from UK member institutions, with input from UK Universities Purchasing Consortia (UKUPC).

 How to obtain a Scope 3 Report

 LUPC full members can receive a Scope 3 supply chain emissions report if they provide their non-pay spend data for analysis.
 This report will cover all of your Scope 3 emissions, not just your framework spend, but we obviously need your data to do this.